top of page

 Chris and Clare Winsor 2018

 Since Clare's passing, a foundation in her name, The Clare Winsor Foundation, has been set up to provide financial grants to help small worthy environmental projects get off the ground.
-When Chris heard about the need for enhancement of spawning grounds in Embley creek, he kindly offered to contribute financially to the project.
-This donation will be used to purchase approximately 8 tons of washed, fisheries grade spawning gravel, the optimum size for spawning salmon, which will then be helicoptered into position alongside Embley creek and from there, placed carefully by hand onto the spawning grounds, ready for the returning salmon in the fall.
+When Chris heard about the need for enhancement of spawning grounds in local creeks, he kindly offered to contribute financially to the project.
+This donation was used to purchase approximately 20 tons of washed, fisheries grade spawning gravel, the optimum size for spawning salmon, which was helicoptered into position alongside the creeks and from there, placed carefully by hand onto the spawning grounds by a local residents of Gilford Island, Watson Island and Baker island, BC.
+As soon as the fall of 2023, salmon were observed digging out and spawning in the newly added gravel.

-Long time resident of nearby Hopetown Village and guardian of Embley creek, Irvin Speck, will be offering his first hand knowledge of the Embley salmon, their habitat and their needs.
-Irvin, along with his affiliated charity, the Smoke House foundation will be covering the cost of barging the gravel from Campbell River BC, to Embley creek, and to find local volunteers and workers to help put the gravel into place as well as clear silt from the existing gravel beds.
+Long time resident of nearby Hopetown Village and guardian of Embley creek, Irvin Speck, offered his first hand knowledge of the local salmon, their habitat and their needs.
+Irvin personally donated funds for the barging of the gravel from Campbell River BC, to the Broughton Archipelago, and invited local freinds from neighbouring villages to add the gravel by hand to the creeks, as well as clear silt from the existing gravel beds.

-The Pacific Salmon Foundation will (pending funding approval) be funding the cost of the helicopter to fly the gravel from the barge site to the creek side.
-Stay tuned for updates...
+The Pacific Salmon Foundation funded the cost of the helicopter to fly the gravel from the barge site to the creek side.

 bottom of page